-We provide a secure sites which are controlled by precise management directives, but the site is only as secure as the people who use it.
-All people on our sites must adhere to the rules which govern it.
-Laxity can cause potential problems with safeguarding, therefore:
+At Leasowes High School we provide a secure site which is controlled by precise management directives, but the site is only as secure as the people who use it.
+All people on our site must adhere to the rules which govern it.
+Laxity can cause potential problems with safeguarding, therefore: - Gates are kept closed during the school day; visitors gain access through the main entrance.

-Visitors, volunteers, and students must only enter through the main entrances and after signing in at the offices will be issued with a school lanyard or visitor's pass.

-- School has a clear system of ensuring staff are accompanied / supervised by regulated staff member.
+- Visitors, volunteers, and students must only enter through the main entrance and after signing in at the office will be issued with a school lanyard or visitor's pass. - School has a clear system of ensuring staff are accompanied / supervised by regulated staff member.
 Any visitor on site who is not identifiable by a visitor's pass will be challenged by any staff member and this will be reported to a member of the Senior Leadership Team. - Parents, carers, and grandparents attending functions have access only through the designated and supervised entrances, with tickets for visitors for appropriate school events. - Children will only be allowed home with adults with parental responsibility or confirmed permission. - Empty classrooms should have closed windows and doors. - Children should never be allowed to leave school alone during school hours unless collected by an adult such as a parent who is doing so for a valid reason.
 They should report to the office to do this. - Two members of staff are always on duty at break times. - A health and safety audit are completed annually with risk assessment/safety planning and forms part of the Governors annual report.
 This will include a fire evacuation and Prevent risk assessment. - The risk management of site security is managed by senior leaders/governance, and we have a clear system of risk assessments and review timescales of these